Georgia Democrats look to settle statewide races in runoffs

 Incumbent Republican Mark Butler isn't seeking reelection and the GOP has nominated state Sen. Bruce Thompson of White.

-Both Boddie and Horn agreed that the department needs more money to hire more employees so that jobless benefit applicants can get responses to questions.
-Boddie said his legislative experience will help him persuade lawmakers to give the department more money.
-Horn said her business experience would enable her to be an effective manager.
+Both Boddie and Horn agreed that the department needs more money to hire more employees, ensuring jobless benefit applicants can get responses to questions.
+Boddie has said his legislative experience will help him persuade lawmakers to give the department more money.
+Horn has said her business experience would allow her to be an effective manager.

 Both criticize Republicans for pulling Georgia out of the federal program that extended unemployment benefits months before the federal program expired.